mac455/boxing-gym-react/README.md

 This website is built using React + Vite and organised into modular components to keep clean code.
 It’s designed to provide a smooth user experience and navigation across all pages.
 Available to visit [here!](https://boxing-gym-react.vercel.app/)

+*As this is my first project, it is currently only optimised for medium/large devices, in the process of updating for smaller devices*